 If you have twelve bridesmaids, you are in for more than a good morning’s worth of getting hair, makeup and dresses ready!
-How much time you need, does depend a lot on the hair and makeup artists you are working with how they work.
+How much time you need depends a lot on the hair and makeup artists you are working with how they work.

-Another thing to consider is if the beauty team come to you, or if you travel to them.
+Another thing to consider is if the beauty team comes to you, or if you travel to them.
 The more Bridesmaids you have, the longer it takes.

-The men, however, are more predictable, they always seem to manage to get ready in 20-30 minutes.
+The men, however, are more predictable, they always seem to get ready in 20-30 minutes.